modl-meeting-2024/modl-meeting-2024.github.io/reimbursements.md

 # Reimbursements

-UC San Diego will reimburse all travel expenses (airfare, train, bus, taxi, meals, etc.) related to this meeting.
+MoDL will reimburse all travel expenses (airfare, train, bus, taxi, meals, etc.) related to this meeting.
 You must keep all of your receipts.
 For charges related to meals, **an itemized receipt must be included, and a signed copy must be submitted in order to be processed.**

 - For the purposes of business travel, domestic travel is defined as ‘travel to any destination within the United States, including Alaska and Hawaii, and all U.S. possessions, territories, and entities with free association